VulcanDthGrip/VulcanDthGrip/README.md

 console.log('Hello there')

 - 👋 Hi, I’m @VulcanDthGrip
-- 👀 I’m interested in building API's
+- 👀 I’m interested in building API's and being a back-end developer
 - 🌱 I’m currently learning python, and full-stack web development
-- 📫 How to reach me ...
+- 📫 How to reach me ... saltwaterlou@yahoo.com

 <!---
 VulcanDthGrip/VulcanDthGrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.